Urban-M4/streetscapes/README.md

 ## Python interface for exploratory analysis

-This package support both an exploratory workflow through a Python API, and an command line interface for more consolidated workflow.
-We recommend to start by checkout out the [example notebooks](https://streetscapes.readthedocs.io/en/latest/).
+This package supports both an exploratory workflow through a Python API, and a command line interface for a more consolidated workflow.
+We recommend to start by running the [example notebooks](https://streetscapes.readthedocs.io/en/latest/).

 ## ⌨️ Command-line interface for consolidated workflows